 Or if you’re really looking for a thrill, tackle the park’s newest coaster attraction, Steel Vengeance.

 This award-winning hyper-hybrid coaster is built on the skeleton of Mean Streak in Frontier Town and takes riders up 205 feet and then drops them straight down 200 feet at 74 miles an hour.
 From there, riders scream through a 2-minute and 30-second twist of wood and steel, around tight turns, over hills and and through four inversions before arriving back into the station.

 If that’s too much for you or your child, there are also plenty of great transition coasters, like Blue Streak, Iron Dragon and Corkscrew, for younger coaster lovers above 48 inches tall but below the 52-54 inches required for bigger rides.

-You’ll also find thrill rides like Windseeker, Power Tower, MaXair and, for an additional fee, SlingShot and Professor Delbert’s Frontier Fling (formerly known as the RipCord); plus family rides including the Cedar Point and Lake Erie Railroad, Giant Wheel, Carousels and two water rides: Snake River Falls and Thunder Canyon.
+You’ll also find thrill rides like Windseeker, Power Tower, MaXair and, for an additional fee, SlingShot and Professor Delbert’s Frontier Fling; plus family rides including the Cedar Point and Lake Erie Railroad, Giant Wheel, Carousels, the Snake River Expedition boat ride and two water rides: Snake River Falls and Thunder Canyon.

 Family and special needs offerings

 With so much to do, you’re going to want to bring the entire family.
 For parents with smaller kids who want to take advantage of the thrills, the park offers several programs to make it easy for everyone to enjoy everything.